aasif-iqbal/Javascript-In-Depth/Scopes-Closure/TemporalDeadZone.md

 # Temporal Dead Zone

+**Defination:**
+The Temporal Dead Zone (TDZ) is a period in JavaScript where a variable is not accessible because it's being hoisted but hasn't been initialized yet.

 The **Temporal Dead Zone (TDZ)** is a concept in JavaScript that refers to the period between the entering of a scope (like a block, function, or module) and the point at which the variable is declared.
 During this time, the variable exists in a "dead zone" and cannot be accessed.
 Trying to access a variable in the TDZ will result in a `ReferenceError`.

-The Temporal Dead Zone (TDZ) is a period in JavaScript where a variable is not accessible because it's being hoisted but hasn't been initialized yet.

 In simple terms: If you try to use a let or const variable before it's declared, you'll get an error because it's in the TDZ.